In this guide, we will explore the functionality of the wcscoll function in C++ along with its syntax and a demonstration.

 Example 1:

-Let's take an example to illustrate the use of wcscoll function in C++:
+Let's consider an example to demonstrate the application of the wcscoll function in C++:

 #include <iostream>